This is a model not a prediction. The results are based on the limited information you've provided and assumptions made about the future.

 Your estimated life expectancy is based on the Australian Life Tables 2010-12

 Investment returns in your Tasplan Super account are 7% each year net of tax on investment earnings and investment fees.
 When you retire and open a Tasplan Pension account, your account has net investment earnings of 5% each year.
+We assume that you transfer to a more conservative option with lower volatility and lower long-term returns when you retire.
 Returns are credited yearly, and you can change these returns.

-Actual returns can vary significantly from year to year, and can be negative in some years.
-Historic performance is not an indication of future returns.
+Actual returns can vary significantly from year to year and can be negative in some years.
+Historic performance isn't an indication of future returns.

 Our administration fees have been included and are charged against the mid-year average of your projected balance.